jclo/kiwii/README.md

 ## Build

-Kiwii provides two commands to build your webapp:
+Kiwii provides three commands to build and run your webapp:

   * npm run build,
+  * npm run watch,
-  * npm run watch.
+  * npm run app,

 `npm run build` launches a script that bundles all the Javascript files, of your project, in one big file `public/js/wapp.js`.
 This file is attached to `public/index.html`.

 `npm run watch`, as its name lets think, launches a script that watches the files of your project.
 If one file is modified, it automatically updates `public/js/wapp.js`.

+`npm run app` creates an HTTP server listening on port 3000 and launches your default browser with the URL `http://localhost:3000`.
+You should see your webapp running in it.

 ## Add a new module